 A Focus On The Best Interests Of Your Children

-Under the Family Code, both parents of a minor child have an equal responsibility to support their child in the manner suitable to the child’s circumstances.
+Under the Family Code, each parent has the same responsibility to provide support for their child.
 In addition to child support, both parties are required to equally share unreimbursed medical costs, child care costs related to employment or training and education needed to obtain employment.

 Child support may seem like a straightforward process.
 While financial help eases the transition, the emotional issues cannot be discounted.
 For children of divorce, one household is becoming two.
 Their best interests deserve protection.